One call before every run

 Three things I'd carry into any product:

 Personality is a layer, not a structure.
-Hand-drawn accents over a data-forward layout survived every iteration.
+Hand-drawn accents over a data-forward layout survived every version.
 Hand-drawn everything did not.

 Evidence beats scores.
-A readiness call you can audit earns more trust than a tidy percentage.
-Show the number and its source.
+A call you can audit earns more trust than a clean percentage.
+Show the number and where it came from.

 Recommendations belong at the decision point.
-Targets moved onto Today, the shoe call into the outfit grid, each reason generated at the branch that picked it.
 Advice that lives two taps away doesn't exist.

 Home